Philippe-dev/grayscale/README.md

 ## Creator

-Start Bootstrap was created by and is maintained by **David Miller**, Managing Parter at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/).
+Start Bootstrap was created by and is maintained by **David Miller**.

 * https://twitter.com/davidmillerskt
 * https://github.com/davidtmiller